 Potentials of High-Frequency and Algorithmic Trading

 To be able to transact assets with the time of possession narrowed to one microsecond is a great task for a human, even via the command of a button.
-The human neurons are not designed to navigate signals at such speed and yet process the information, decide, and act.
-The need for such a speedy process of a transaction is the hand in glove relationship between high-frequency and algorithmic trading.
+The human neurons are not designed to navigate signals at such speed and quickly process the information, make a decision, and take action.
+The need for such a speedy process of a transaction is the hand-in-glove relationship between these approaches.

-The projection of algorithmic trading was by sequential processing, but the application of parallel computing and neural networking is a promising step.
-Processing via several nodes, as it is in machine learning, with several inputs and outputs perfectly aligns with parallel computing.
-Thus, algorithmic trading is more likely to be parallel instead of sequential.
+The projection of algo-trading was by sequential processing, but the application of parallel computing and neural networking is a promising step.
+Processing via several nodes, as is in machine learning, with several inputs and outputs perfectly aligns with parallel computing.
+Thus, it is more likely to be parallel instead of sequential.

-Both high-frequency and algorithmic trading are fit for automation by AI.
+Both trading approaches are fit for automation by AI.
 Most trading platforms are autonomous already, but there is always room for improvement.
 For instance, systems that analyze business information in the form of news will be a great trading tool.

 AI will consolidate trading by harnessing and analyzing market patterns and behavior from the past.
 It will also be able to learn and adapt itself as the market conditions change, thereby creating a perfect tool for trading.